CALLED TO LIVE: A Chronicle of Recovery After Attempted Suicide

 “So, go help the other people.”

 “I’m not allowed to leave you.”

-A few minutes later, picturing the halls lined with groaning patients who could not get medical help because of me, I grudgingly agreed to take the test that could potentially save my life.
+A few minutes later, picturing the halls lined with groaning patients who could not reach medical help because of me, I grudgingly agreed to take the test that could save my life.

 Return to Nancy’s Books page

 What readers say (Amazon and other)

 Writing in a diary style, the author tells the story of her attempted suicide and journey toward recovery.
 Faith plays an important role in her recovery, along with individual and group therapy, and now writing.
 The writing style left me with a ‘then what happened’ interest and I wanted to read the next entry to know her progress.
 This book is a good look at major depression from someone on the inside.”